dmckeow/orthologs/README.md

 ```
 # Usage
 ```
-# You should make symbolic soft links to your protein fastas (one file per genome) and place them all within a single directory as the initial input
+# Prepare your input fasta file directory by making symbolic soft links (ln -s) to your protein fastas (one file per genome) and place them all within a single directory
 # Running locally with example data provided
 nextflow run main.nf -profile local